isamu-isozaki/teamai_test/resellers/onboarding/index.html.md

   List them here:
   * Business Contact:
   * Sales Contact:
-  * Technical Contact: (your consultant/SE and/or technical support person)
+  * Technical Contact: (your consultant/SE and/or technical support person/index.html.md)
   * Marketing Contact:
-  * Billing Contact: (To who's attention we should send invoices)
+  * Billing Contact: (To who's attention we should send invoices/index.html.md)

 US ONLY - [ ] Uniform Sales and Use Tax Exemption Certificate completed and emailed to partners@ gitlab.com

-## [Website Listing] (/resellers) - To be completed before we can list you on our website
+## [Website Listing] (/resellers/index.html.md) - To be completed before we can list you on our website
-- [ ] partner.com/GitLab landing page set up per guidelines in the [Resellers Handbook](/handbook/resellers/#landing-page)
+- [ ] partner.com/GitLab landing page set up per guidelines in the [Resellers Handbook](https://github.com/isamu-isozaki/teamai_test/tree/master/resellers/#landing-page/index.html.md)
-- [ ] hi-res logo added to this issue (svg, png, or tiff)
+- [ ] hi-res logo added to this issue (svg, png, or tiff/index.html.md)
 - [ ] 250 character English Language Company overview added as a comment below
 - [ ] 250 character Local Language Company overview added as a comment below
 - [ ] Partner social media links added here: